-There is a mile-long trail loop on the hill above the river.
+There is a 1.6-mile trail loop on the hill above the river.
 It takes you through rich northern hardwoods, a young white pine and hemlock forest, an old sheep pasture and has views of the nearby hills.
 Please read our Preserve Visitation Guidelines.

 What to See: Plants